kgeorgieva/cilib.github.com/docs/dev/netbeans.md

 {% include JB/setup %}

 This is a step-by-step guide to using Netbeans as your IDE for developing CIlib.
-It is assumed that the getting started for either [Linux](getting-started.html) or [Windows](windows-configurations.html) was followed and is working.
+It is assumed that the getting started guide for either [Linux](getting-started.html) or [Windows](windows-configurations.html) was followed and is working.

 ### Step 1: Get the Netbeans Scala plugin